-At her first visit, after a complete examination and evaluation, I gently treated her with acupuncture and tuina (Chinese medical massage).
-I showed her an easy stretch for her back, and asked her to use a heating pad twice a day.
+On her first visit, after a complete examination and evaluation, I gently treated her with acupuncture and tuina (Chinese medical massage).
+I showed her an easy stretch for her back and asked her to use a heating pad twice a day.

 The next day, Sally called me first to tell me that it was a miracle!
 She felt so much better after just an hour and a half with me.
 She called me over the next few days with great progress reports.
 I was very happily surprised as well at her quick response to treatment.

 She was able to come in for three additional treatments in the month that followed, and no longer needs the knee brace.
 Her lower back pain is 90 percent gone.
 Sally also found that she is able to think more clearly, has fewer headaches and her neck is more relaxed.
 She is less stressed and is relieved that she is feeling so much better physically and emotionally.

 I love it when we get the magic!